-In Massachusetts, the standard form Greater Boston Real Estate Board Purchase and Sale Agreement (“P&S”) is almost always the governing contract between the Buyer and the Seller regarding the proposed property to purchase.
-Most Buyers submit an initial offer to a Seller, which spells out the terms of the contract.
+In Massachusetts, the standard form Greater Boston Real Estate Board or Mass.
+Association of Realtors Standard Form Purchase and Sale Agreement (“P&S”) is almost always the governing contract between the Buyer and the Seller regarding the proposed property to purchase.
+Most Buyers submit an initial Offer to Purchase to a Seller, which spells out the terms of the contract.
 The P&S supersedes the offer, and can be thought of as the “long form” contract.

 At first blush, the purchase and sale agreement, like most legal documents, can be difficult to read and comprehend.
 The best way to understand it is to divide the document into several sections.